Sealed secrets: Securely storing Kubernetes secrets in Git

 Only the Sealed Secrets controller can decrypt these encrypted secrets.

-How do Sealed Secrets work?
+How do sealed secrets work?

 By following these steps, users can ensure the secure management and deployment of their Kubernetes secrets.